 Under certain conditions, you may be able to combine your UK pensions by yourself.
 But there are some regulated bodies that can also combine your pensions for you with your permission.
 They do this by collating all available info on your existing pension subscriptions and switching them into a unified pension plan.
-Expert financial advisers like Portafina can help you combine your pensions effectively by offering you additional advice on the plan.
+Companies like Portafina can help you combine your pensions effectively by offering you additional assistance on the plan.

 Pension combination charges

 Any pension that applies to you has its own charges.
 While some pension schemes are pretty straightforward and transparent, others, not so much.